Our Postcard from Gascony or the Gers, in southwest France

 The Heart of Gascony

-Taking in the regions of Nouvelle Aquitaine and Midi-Pyrenées, this part of France really does have something to offer everyone.
-However, while the term Gascony is used officially to cover this broad expanse of land, the term has been used of late to describe and, in particular, to market the department known as the Gers, which is located at the heart of Gascony.
-Often referred to as the land of d’Artagnan and his 3 Musketeers, the Gers is a truly unspoilt corner of France that in its own right has a broad array of landscapes and experiences to offer anyone who fancies visiting this region or indeed living there.
+Taking in the regions of Nouvelle-Aquitaine and Midi-Pyrenées, this part of France really does have something to offer everyone.
+However, while the term Gascony is officially used to cover this broad expanse of land, it has also been used to describe, and in particular to market, the department known as the Gers, located at the heart of Gascony.
+Often referred to as the land of d’Artagnan and his 3 Musketeers, the Gers is a truly unspoilt corner of France that, in its own right, has a broad array of landscapes and experiences to offer anyone who fancies visiting this region or indeed living there.

 Recognition and Appeal

-As evidence of the attractiveness of the Gers, the Telegraph newspaper recently published a report entitled “The World’s top 20 places for the Good Life” and listed in second place was Gascony, or what they were referring to as The Gers.
+As evidence of the attractiveness of the Gers, the Telegraph newspaper recently published a report entitled “The World’s top 20 places for the Good Life” and listed in second place was Gascony, or what they referred to as The Gers.
 Rejecting the over-visited and often over-hyped Provence, the broadsheet hailed The Gers as the new jewel in the French crown.
-Stating quite clearly that the French have always loved this corner of France, they revealed that it’s only recently that Brits have started to really appreciate the quality of life that this corner of the globe offers.
+Stating quite clearly that the French have always loved this corner of France, they revealed that it’s only recently that Brits have really started to appreciate the quality of life this corner of the globe offers.

 Cultural and Culinary Classics

-A quietly cultural spot, but cultural in the true sense of the word and without any pomp and circumstance, the Gers is made up of local food and drink lovers and is often claimed to boast the longest-living population in Europe.
-This might be surprising bearing in mind the amount of foie gras and red wine that is consumed in this area, but it might be because of these factors, rather than in spite of them that people live so long.
+A quiet cultural spot, but cultural in the true sense of the word and without any pomp and circumstance, the Gers is home to local food and drink enthusiasts and is often said to boast the longest-living population in Europe.
+This might be surprising, bearing in mind the amount of foie gras and red wine that is consumed here, but it might be because of these factors, rather than in spite of them, that people live so long.

 The Gascon Wine Diet